Axolotl Care Hub Axolotl Care Hub The Complete Guide

 • Severe lethargy: Severe obvious lethargy and unresponsiveness

-• No appetite: No interest whatsoever in food
+• No appetite: No interest in food

 What to Do for Each Case Specifically